 Heater

-The suggested heaters are:
+The suggested heaters include:

 - Aqueon Submersible Aquarium Heater

-- Fluval E Series Heater
+- Fluval E Series Heater with digital display

 Filter

-- Fluval Canister Filter
+- Fluval Canister Filter series

 Lighting